openenclave/openenclave/reproducible/README.md

 Runs the image produced by docker build, with arguments resolved.
-The output of the process is a .deb and a .nar file containing an exported nix store for use in developing openenclave sdk apps using nix.
+The output of the process is a .deb and a .nar file containing an exported nix store for use in developing Open Enclave SDK apps using nix.

 ### workflow